The Effect of Gamma Rays on Man-in-the-Moon Marigolds (film): Plot

-Middle-aged widow Beatrice Hunsdorfer and her daughters Ruth (Roberta Wallach) and Matilda are struggling to survive in a society they barely understand.
+Middle-aged widow Beatrice Hunsdorfer and her daughters Ruth and Matilda are struggling to survive in a society they barely understand.
 Beatrice dreams of opening an elegant tea room but does not have the wherewithal to achieve her lofty goal.
 Ruth is a rebellious adolescent who has epilepsy, while shy Matilda, highly intelligent and idealistic, seeks solace in her pets and school projects, including the one that provides the film's title.

 Matilda's science experiment is designed to show how small amounts of gamma radiation from cobalt-60 affect marigolds; some die, but others transform into strange but beautiful mutations completely unlike the original plants.
 Similarly, Matilda has managed to muddle through a grim existence in a dilapidated, debris-ridden house in a lower middle class neighborhood, learning to deal with her embarrassing mother while managing to avoid becoming anything like her, a future for which her sister seems fated.